SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ### 3. Which region generates the highest sales and profits?

 #### Total sales, profits, and profit margins by region

+This can be verified with the help of the following query:

 ```sql
 SELECT
   region,